Protect Patient Data: A Must-See Guide to Security Vulnerability Assessments

 Now that we’ve covered the basics of what an SVA is and what it involves, let’s talk about how to actually implement one in your healthtech startup.

 When it comes to SVAs, consistency is key.
 You wouldn’t only brush your teeth once a year, right?
-The same goes for security assessments—they need to be done regularly.
+The same goes for security assessments: they need to be done regularly.
 I recommend setting a schedule based on the size and pace of your startup.
-For instance, if you’re rapidly developing new features, you might need to run assessments more frequently, perhaps even monthly.
+For instance, if you’re rapidly developing new capabilities, you might need to run assessments more frequently, perhaps even monthly.
 On the other hand, a slower-paced startup might opt for quarterly assessments.

 Of course, implementing regular SVAs isn’t without its challenges.
-One of the biggest hurdles I’ve seen startups face is resource constraints—both in terms of time and expertise.
+One of the biggest hurdles I’ve seen startups face is resource constraints, both in terms of time and expertise.
 Not every startup can afford a full-time security team, and that’s okay.
-There are ways to work around this, like leveraging third-party security experts or using automated tools to cover the basics.
+There are ways to work around this, like bringing in third-party security experts or using automated tools to cover the basics.

 Beyond conducting regular SVAs, there are some best practices that every healthtech startup should follow to protect patient data effectively.